moolirushikeshavareddy/SQL-Study-Guide/Tutorial #13 - SQL DELETE Operation.md

 2. **Comparison with TRUNCATE**:
    - DELETE removes specific rows; TRUNCATE removes all rows.
    - DELETE is slower as it deletes data row by row.
    - TRUNCATE is faster as it deletes all data at once.

+3. **Execution Order: In a DELETE statement, the clauses are executed in this order:**
+   - FROM clause
+   - WHERE clause

 ## 4. Example Usage